 Blind Spot Mirror FAQs

 What is the best shape for a blind spot mirror?

-There is no definitive answer to this question as it depends on the design of the side view mirrors of your car, as well as your individual driving habits.
-If your car has a round design of the side view mirrors, you may want to choose a round blind spot mirror.
+There is no definitive answer to this question, as it depends on the design of the side view mirrors of your car, as well as your individual driving habits.
+If your car’s side view mirrors have a round design, you may want to choose a round blind spot mirror.

 Is there a blind spot on the left side of a car?

 Yes.
 There is a blind spot on both sides of a car.
 To compensate for this blind spot, you should turn your head to look over your shoulder to see if it is safe to change lanes or turn into traffic.
 You can also use a blind spot mirror to prevent this.

 Which side of the car has a bigger blind spot?

 The largest blind spot is on the passenger side of the driver.
 For example, if you have a left-hand drive car, you will have a larger blind spot on the right side of the car, because you are further away from the window.